DaWrecka/Beta-Mods/Subnautica/README.md

 The following are crafted from a new tab in the Personal>Equipment tab of the Fabricator:
 * Diver Perimeter Defence Chip: a chip which inflicts electrical damage on predators just before they inflict damage.
 This is enough to repel everything up to and including a Void Leviathan; however, the chip only works once and is then burned out.
 Mk2 and Mk3 versions are available.

+The following are crafted from the Personal>Equipment menu
+* Headlamp: Head-mounted light

+The following are crafted from the new Suit Upgrades tab in Workbench:
+* Brine Suit: combination of Radiation Suit and Reinforced Dive Suit.
+Has body suit, helmet and gloves.
+Unlocked with both Radiation Suit and Reinforced Dive Suit.
+Provides immunity to corrosive damage, including acid mushrooms and the corrosive brine in the Lost River.
+* Survival Suit: upgraded Stillsuit which passively regenerates food and water, instead of dumping water packs in inventory.
+Unlocked with Stillsuit.
+* Ultimate Survival Suit: combination of Brine Suit and Survival Suit.
+* Light Rad Helmet: combination of Radiation Helmet and Headlamp.
+* Light Rebreather: Combination of Rebreather and Headlamp
+* Ultimate Helmet: Combination of Brine Helmet and Headlamp.
+Can be made by directly combining Headlamp, Radiation Helmet and Rebreather, or from combining intermediate items. (e.g. Brine Helmet + Headlamp, or Light Rebreather + Radiation Helmet) Other components may be required.

 Powerglide fragments spawn in the following biomes:
 	Dunes_TechSite